-After giving further effect to our issuance and sale of 17,500,000 shares of our common stock in this offering at the initial public offering price of \$18.00 per share, and after deducting underwriting discounts and commissions and estimated offering expenses payable by us, our pro forma as adjusted net tangible book value as of June 30, 2024 would have been \$481.3 million, or \$9.30 per share.
-This amount represents an immediate increase in pro forma as adjusted net tangible book value per share of \$3.68 to our existing stockholders and immediate dilution of \$8.70 in pro forma as adjusted net tangible book value per share to new investors purchasing common stock in this offering.
+After giving further effect to our issuance and sale of 14,705,882 shares of our common stock in this offering at an assumed initial public offering price of \$17.00 per share, the midpoint of the price range set forth on the cover page of this prospectus, and after deducting estimated underwriting discounts and commissions and estimated offering expenses payable by us, our pro forma as adjusted net tangible book value as of June 30, 2024 would have been \$420.9 million, or \$8.60 per share.
+This amount represents an immediate increase in pro forma as adjusted net tangible book value per share of \$2.98 to our existing stockholders and immediate dilution of \$8.40 in pro forma as adjusted net tangible book value per share to new investors purchasing common stock in this offering.